ashwingur/ashwingur/README.md

-👋 Hi, I’m @ashwingur - Ashwin Gur
+👋 Hi, I’m @ashwingur - Ashwin Gur<br />
-👀 I’m interested in Mechatronics and Computer Science.
+👀 I’m interested in Mechatronics and Computer Science.<br />
-🌱 I’m currently learning systems programming and algorithms 📫 You can reach me via email: ashwingur88@gmail.com agur9842@uni.sydney.edu.au, or through LinkedIn: https://www.linkedin.com/in/ashwin-gur-9932851a1/
+🌱 I’m currently learning systems programming and algorithms.<br />
+📫 You can reach me via email: ashwingur88@gmail.com agur9842@uni.sydney.edu.au, or through LinkedIn: https://www.linkedin.com/in/ashwin-gur-9932851a1/<br />

 <!---
 ootmannturbine/ootmannturbine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.